Masqueraders’ legend continues

 While there are several bodywear options to choose from, the special suits designed by Minka Blue are the true head turners.
 One is a barely-there one piece that might make you blush; the other is a see-through suit with cleverly placed colored tape.

 Even more impressive than those suits are perhaps the add-ons, like the thigh-high legwear and the dramatic neck pieces that truly encapsulate the theme.
 But it was the male “lion-esque” headpiece and the female “showstopper” backpack that commanded the most attention.
-Anyone wearing those are likely to be hailed the king and queen of carnival.
+Anyone wearing those are likely to be hailed the king and queen of the jungle.

 Designed in brilliant red hues, Royal Dynasty is unmistakably Asian.